varyn-woo/am-i-a-robot-/README.md

 `--xmin`, `--xmax`, `--ymin`, `--ymax` - limits of a bounding box you would like to check

 `--image_name` - a short name for the purpose of saving image files (highly recommended; defaults to the full URL if not provided)

+## References
+This project was created for the *Caltech CS 12 - Computer Vision for Research* course.

+This project uses the [yolov3](https://github.com/ultralytics/yolov3) model.